felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.25.0-b.1 =
+= 1.25.0 =

-(2018/05/01) Added support for the https://schema.org/ItemList type, used by Google for its mobile carousel feature.
+(2018/05/02) Added support for the https://schema.org/ItemList type, used by Google for its mobile carousel feature.
 Added a "Person Information" section to the Social and Search Optimization metabox.

-= 1.24.6 =

-(2018/04/05) Renamed some WpssoUtil methods for Gutenberg changes in WPSSO v3.57.0.